How do you prefer your envelopes? Sealed with a kiss, or without?

 We prefer ours sealed without a kiss!

 Despite the horrid taste of envelope glue, it does actually seem quite unsanitary to simply “lick” an envelope to wet the adhesive to seal the envelope shut.
 And for those of us who send bulk mailings of any type, whether it’s seasonal cards to all of our aunts and uncles, grandmas and grandpas; wedding invitations, graduation announcements, or other event invitations the question is bound to come up one day if it hasn’t already.
+How do I seal ALL of these envelopes without having to lick them?

 Here are 5 easy alternatives to licking your envelopes: